-FROM: Heather M. Hill
+FROM: Matthew A. Weir

-Deputy Inspector General for Audit
+Acting Deputy Inspector General for Audit

-SUBJECT: Final Audit Report - Interim Results of the 2023 Filing Season
+SUBJECT: Final Audit Report - Final Results of the 2023 Filing Season

-(Audit # 202340003)
+(Audit # 202340004)

-This report presents the results of our review to evaluate whether the Internal Revenue Service timely and accurately processed individual paper and electronically filed tax returns during the 2023 Filing Season.
-This review is part of our Fiscal Year 2023 Annual Audit Plan and addresses the major management and performance challenges of Administering Tax Law Changes and Improving Taxpayer Service.
+This report represents the results of our review to evaluate whether the Internal Revenue Service timely and accurately processed individual paper and electronically filed tax returns during the 2023 Filing Season.
+This review was part of our Fiscal Year 2023 Annual Audit Plan and addresses the major management and performance challenge of Administering Tax Law Changes and Improving Taxpayer Service.